Business Day Tools

 For detailed information on parameters and error handling, refer to

-pandas.bdate_range
+pandas.bdate_range documentation:

 https://pandas.pydata.org/docs/reference/api/pandas.bdate_range.html.

-Source code in pyield/bday.py
+Source code in pyield/bday/core.py

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 |